minimum requirements for being accepted as a Volunteer into Teach and Learn

 Upon successful completion of his/her contract, each Volunteer receives a letter of recommendation from TLG and a certificate signed by the Minister of Education and Science of Georgia and the Director of the National Center for Teacher Professional Development signifying the Volunteer’s dedication to the program.

-*The monthly stipend is 750 GEL.
+*The monthly salary is 750 GEL.
 After taxes, the net amount directly deposited into the volunteers’ personal bank accounts is 600 GEL.
 Monthly, volunteers give their host families 200 GEL to cover food and utilities.
-Those volunteers who do not live with the host families (rent, etc. ) will receive a monthly stipend 0f 625 GEL, after taxes 500 GEL.
+Those volunteers who do not live with the host families (rent, etc. ) will receive a monthly salary of 625 GEL, after taxes 500 GEL.

 11. When can I join the program and when is the application due?

 You can apply now!
-Selected volunteers will be joining the program in August 2013.
-The latest you can submit your application is the end of June 2013.
+Selected volunteers will be joining the program in September 2015.
+The latest you can submit your application is the 1st of July, 2015.
 As the competition is rather high, the sooner you submit the application, the better chances you will have to be in the next group of new TLG volunteers.

 12. How long will my contract be?

-Contracts can be signed for either one or two consecutive semesters starting from Autumn 2013.
+Contracts can be signed for one academic year starting from September 2015.

 13. Is it possible to apply only for a summer position?